aerodesic/meta-aerodesic/README.md

-# meta-extra-pi-stuff
-#
-# This repository contains extra recipes for RPi yocto builds.
-#
+# meta-aerodesic

+This is a collection of useful additions to yocto for building general-purpose distributions.